Krapp's Last Tape: Synopsis

-The tape dates from when he turned 39.
-His taped voice is strong and rather self-important.

-The voice mentions that he’s just celebrated his birthday alone "at the wine house" jotting down notes in preparation for the recording session later.
-His bowel trouble is still a problem and one obviously exacerbated by eating too many bananas.
-"The new light above my table is a great improvement," reports the 39-year-old Krapp, before describing how much he enjoys leaving it, wandering off into the darkness, so that he can return to the zone of light which he identifies with his essential self.
-He notes how quiet the night is.
+The tape dates from the day he turned 39.
+His recorded voice says that he has just celebrated the occasion alone "at the wine house," jotting down notes in preparation for the later recording session.
+"The new light above my table is a great improvement," states the recorded Krapp, before describing how much he enjoys leaving it to wander off into the darkness so that he may return to the zone of light, identifying it with his essential self.

 The voice reports that he has just reviewed an old tape from when he was in his late twenties.
-It amuses him to comment on his impressions of what he was like in his twenties and even the 69-year-old Krapp joins in the derisory laughter.
-The young man he was back then is described as idealistic, even unrealistic in his expectations.
-The 39-year-old Krapp looks back on the 20-odd-year-old Krapp with the same level of contempt as the 20-odd-year-old Krapp appears to have displayed for the young man he saw himself for in his late teens.
-Each can see clearly the fool he was but only time will reveal what kind of fool he has become.
+It amuses him to comment on his impressions of what he was like in his twenties, and the 69-year-old Krapp joins in the derisory laughter.
+The young man he was back then is described as idealistic and unrealistic in his expectations.

-The voice reviews his last year, when his mother died.
-He talks about sitting on a bench outside the nursing home waiting for the news that she had died, but Krapp at 69 is more interested in his younger self's use of the rather archaic word "viduity" (Beckett had originally used "widowhood" in early drafts) than in the reaction of the voice on the tape to their mother's passing.
+The voice reviews his last year, talking about sitting on a bench outside the nursing home and waiting for the news that his mother had died.
+Krapp in the current day is more interested in his younger self's use of the rather archaic word "viduity" than the reaction of the voice on the tape to their mother's death.
 He stops listening to look up the word in a large dictionary.
-He returns to the tape; when the moment comes, his younger self is in the process of throwing a rubber ball to a dog.
-He ends up simply leaving the ball with the creature even though a part of him regrets not hanging onto it as some kind of memento, but states that he will forever remember its feel in his hand.
+He returns to the tape; at the moment he learns of his mother's death, his younger self is in the process of throwing a rubber ball to a dog.
+He ends up simply leaving the ball with the dog.